-For complex-matrix SRMs, data, analysis printouts and copies of the SRM certificate are stored in folders identified by SRM number and held in the custody of the principal investigator.
-Folders of these SRM certificates are maintained in Building 245, E103 during the time of the SRM's availability.
+For complex-matrix SRMs, data, analysis printouts, and copies of the SRM certificate are stored in folders identified by the SRM number.
+Folders of these SRM certificates are maintained in Building 245, C001 during the time of the SRM's availability.
 When the SRM becomes unavailable, a copy of the SRM certificate remains in that location.